ElektraInitiative/PermaplanT/doc/usecases/layers/paths_layer.md

 - **Precondition:**
   The user has opened the app and has selected the paths layer.
 - **Main success scenario:**
-  The user successfully adds, edits, moves and deletes a connected network of paths and fences in their map in the paths layer with the chosen path thickness (stepping stones, small way, ... roads).
+  The user successfully adds, edits, moves and deletes a connected network of paths and fences in their map in the paths layer with:
+   - the chosen path thickness (small way, ... large road)
-  This includes positioning the connected network of paths and fences in the appropriate location.
+   - the chosen type (stepping stones, wood chips, gravel, sealed) This includes positioning the connected network of paths and fences in the appropriate location.
 - **Alternative scenario:**
   The user accidentally adds or moves a connected network of paths and fences in the wrong location and uses the app's undo function to correct the mistake.